Find answers to frequently asked questions about the Community Education Fund.

 - your financial information, quotes for expenses over $100, and bank account details.

-The Community Education Fund is unable to accept late applications so please make sure to send your application by midnight on 11 May 2026.
+The Community Education Fund is unable to accept late or incomplete applications so please make sure to send your application by midnight on 19 June 2026.

 9. What happens after I submit my application?